Antoine Lucas

 About me

-I am part of the board of directors of Planetary Research Cooperative, which supports the dissemination of scientific research in planetary science, in particular community-led diamond open access journal Planetary Research.
+I also serve on the board of directors of the Planetary Research Cooperative, which supports open and community-led publishing in planetary science, including the diamond open-access journal Planetary Research.

-Alongside my scientific activities, I have also been in charge of the Natural Hazard master program at IPGP/Université Paris Cité since 2023.
+Since 2023, I have also been in charge of the Natural Hazards Master’s program at IPGP / Université Paris Cité.